-During fiscal year 2019, we made the strategic decision to focus on perpetual natural gas and oil mineral ownership and growth by acquiring minerals in our core areas of focus and by developing our significant mineral acreage inventory.
-In accordance with this new strategy, we have ceased taking any working interest positions on our mineral and leasehold acreage.
-During fiscal years 2020 and 2021, we did not participate with a working interest in the drilling of any new wells.
-We believe that our strategy to focus on mineral ownership is the best path forward to provide our shareholders the greatest risk-weighted returns on their investments.
+During fiscal year 2019, we made the strategic decision to focus on perpetual natural gas and oil mineral ownership and growth by acquiring minerals in our core focus areas and by developing our significant mineral acreage inventory.
+In accordance with this strategy, we have ceased taking any working interest positions on our mineral and leasehold acreage.
+During the three fiscal years ended September 30, 2022, we did not participate with a working interest in the drilling of any new wells.
+We believe that our strategy to focus on mineral ownership is the best path forward to provide our stockholders the greatest risk-weighted returns on their investments.

-A "mineral fee" is an interest in real property in which the owner owns all of the rights to the minerals under the surface forever, as compared to a mineral lease in which the lessee's rights end at the expiration of the lease term or after production in paying quantities ceases with respect to the lease or the lease otherwise terminates in accordance with its terms.
+A "mineral fee" is an interest in real property in which the owner owns all of the rights to the minerals under the surface in perpetuity, as compared to a mineral lease in which the lessee's rights end at the expiration of the lease term or after production in paying quantities ceases with respect to the lease or the lease otherwise terminates in accordance with its terms.
 Generally, the mineral interest owner of a mineral fee interest reserves a non-cost bearing royalty interest upon the lease of such gas, oil, and other minerals to a gas and oil exploration and development company.
 Such companies lease such mineral interests from the fee mineral owner for a term with the expectation of producing natural gas and oil, thereby generating free cash flow from bonuses and royalties to the mineral interest owner.

-As referenced above, our leasehold interests, rather than our mineral interests, are non-operated working interests.
-These non-operated working interests require us to contribute our proportionate share of the costs incurred by the operator in the development of such minerals.
-As discussed above and further below, since the end of 2019 and going forward, we no longer seek to participate with such working interests and have started a process of divesting working interests and redeploying the proceeds into high quality mineral and royalty properties.
+As referenced above, our legacy leasehold interests, rather than our mineral interests, are non-operated working interests.
+These legacy non-operated working interests require us to contribute our proportionate share of the costs incurred by the operator in the development of such minerals.
+As discussed above and further below, since the end of 2019 and going forward, we no longer seek to participate with such working interests and are in the process of divesting legacy working interests and redeploying the proceeds into acquiring high quality mineral and royalty properties.
 Our producing mineral and leasehold properties are located primarily in Oklahoma, Texas, Louisiana, North Dakota and Arkansas.

-Although a significant amount of our revenues is currently derived from the production and sale of natural gas, oil and NGL from our working interests, a growing portion of our revenues is derived from lease bonus payments and royalties generated from the production and sale of natural gas, oil and NGL.
-These royalties are tied to our perpetual ownership of mineral acreage, unless we sell such mineral interests.
+Although a significant amount of our revenues is currently derived from the production and sale of natural gas, oil and NGL from our legacy working interests, the majority of our revenues is derived from royalties generated from the production and sale of natural gas, oil and NGL.
+These royalties are tied to our perpetual ownership of mineral acreage.
 Royalties are due and payable whenever the operator of such interest produces and sells natural gas, oil or NGL from wells located on our mineral acreage.

-As of September 30, 2021, we owned approximately 251,600 perpetual mineral acres, as detailed in the table below:
+As of September 30, 2022, we owned approximately 244,739 perpetual mineral acres, as detailed in the table below:

-% Leased But

-Play Net Acres % Producing Not Producing % Unleased
+Play Net Acres % Producing % Leased But Not Producing % Unleased

-SCOOP 6,837 63% 7% 30%
+SCOOP 7,636 67% 7% 26%

-STACK 5,814 89% 5% 6%
+STACK 5,802 90% 4% 6%

+Arkoma Stack 10,604 70% 1% 29%

-Haynesville 1,318 100% 0% 0%
+Haynesville 3,321 100% 0% 0%

-Bakken/Three Forks 3,106 89% 0% 11%
+Bakken /Three Forks 3,108 89% 0% 11%

-Arkoma Stack 11,576 64% 2% 34%

-Permian 35,931 8% 17% 75%

-Fayetteville 9,871 72% 0% 28%
+Fayetteville 9,883 73% 0% 27%

-Other 177,147 19% 3% 78%

-Total: 251,600 25% 5% 70%
+Other 204,385 17% 2% 81%

+Total: 244,739 27% 2% 71%